fszale/school-of-titans/docs/tools.md

 This is not medical advice, please check with your doctor first before taking vitamins.

 ### Exercise Daily
+- Want to improve memory and mental sharpness?
+- Need to reduces stress?
+- How to promote creativity?

+You already know that exercise is good for you.
+Exercise is one of those activities you need to make into a daily habit, and just in case you haev doubts please read all about the [benefits of regular physical activity article from Mayo Clinic](https://www.mayoclinic.org/healthy-lifestyle/fitness/in-depth/exercise/art-20048389).
+Most successful people have long adopted exercise as part of their daily regiment, click here to [google it](https://www.google.com/search?q=successfull+people+daily+exercise).

+So why is it so hard?

+This is yet another opportunity to implement a system, remember system over goals.
+Do not feel obligated to begin with an objective to loose weight, gain strength or run a marathon.
+Develop a process that will reduce friction preventing you from exercising daily.
+For example, I have brought the 35lbs dumbbell and set it down in a visible place next to my desk.
+Next, I have placed a yellow sticky note next to my keyboard, a bit of an eyesore but an effective reminder tool, with the following list:

+- Curls
+- Squats
+- Pushups

+This is a good start but still not as effective as I would like, it has worked maybe 60% of the time.
+Another enhancement to this process is to pair the exercise with an activity that you find pleasurable.
+This will help to train your brain to connect both activities together and the hard exercise will be mentally associated with a reward of some kind.
+So far I have found success with two different approaches, in the morning I drink coffee while exercising since I love coffee and in the afternoon I play one of my favorite 80's era inspirational songs ([Kickstart My Heart by Motley Crue](https://www.youtube.com/watch?v=CmXWkMlKFkI))

 ### Atomic habits
 ### Develop an OCD
 ### Crazy ideas are good